Jazz in Nice

 Nice Jazz Clubs

 Shapko - Gianni SaccoLe Shapko, just off Place Rossetti in Old Nice, has live jazz/blues/funk every night of the week.
-Originally opened by Russian sax-man Dimitri Shapko, Michel Palagonia has been at the helm for almost a decade, showcasing a rotating roster of local stars, and nurturing emerging talent.
+Originally opened by Russian sax-man Dimitri Shapko, Michel Palagonia has been at the helm for over a decade, showcasing a rotating roster of local stars, and nurturing emerging talent.
 And with no cover charge, Shapko is really the hub for musicians in Nice.
-The bands start playing at 10:30pm, and by the end of the night local musicians are streaming in the door for the late-night jam sessions that have make Shapko a magnet for the local music scene.
+The bands are supposed to start playing at 10:30pm (9:30pm on Sundays), but in actuality they usually start 30 minutes late (musicians!), but by the end of the night local musicians are streaming in the door for the late-night jam sessions that have make Shapko a magnet for the local music scene.
 5 rue Rossetti, Tram stop Cathédrale.

 Galerie Depardieu A hip New York loft-style art gallery by day, but by night, a couple of times a month, they turn into Nice’s coolest pop-up jazz club (check their website for the schedule) .
 12-15€ cover charge for non-members, but join the club and then it’s just 8-10€.
 6 rue du Docteur Jacques Guidoni, behind Galeries Lafayette, tram stop Opera or Massena.